ltiao/ltiao.github.io.nikola/pages/about.rst

 Hi.
 My name is Louis.
 I am a PhD student in machine learning at the `University of Sydney`_.
 I am advised by Assoc.
 Prof. `Fabio Ramos`_, jointly with Dr.
 `Edwin Bonilla`_ at UNSW and Prof. `Richard Nock`_ at ANU/Data61.
-My main research interests lie in variational Bayesian inference, generative models, deep learning and the intersection of these approaches.
+My main research interests lie at the intersection of Bayesian statistics, deep learning, generative models, and the intersection of these areas.

 Previously, I studied computer science at the `University of New South Wales`_ (UNSW), where I minored in mathematics and had an emphasis on algorithm design